Skip to Content

 Registration information is at this website.

 Conservation Collier, the event sponsor says: “Visitors will travel along an unpaved wildlife drive through the preserve to reach the access points for viewing the best fields with blooms.
-Guests will have the opportunity to park and photograph the blooms alongside the drive and also take part in an optional 2-mile roundtrip hike to the best field only accessible on foot.”
+Guests will have the opportunity to park and photograph the blooms alongside the drive.”

 The native southeastern sunflower is an annual herb with the scientific name Helianthus agrestis.
 Dozens of the small daisy-like flowers blossom on a branched plant that can grow 9 feet tall and can spread to cover open marshes, particularly following a fire.